Domain Available

 The only negative is, the longevity of these small carriers.
 All of the aforementioned have come and gone, and you can add to them Locair, Yellow Air Taxi and Twin Air.
 In our years flying to Abaco, there have been a half dozen carriers that we have flown that no longer exist.
 Some ceased within a year of our first flight.
 Still new carriers arrived to fill the void and like their predecessors disappeared.
 2007 & 2008, Chalk's International Airlines, a name synonymous with out island air service, had been resurrected and started flying to the Abacos and a new fleet of leased aircraft including 50 seater jets was promised.
 Then by the end of the summer they ceased flying due to the loss of it's federal operating license.
 Island Express Airline closed their hanger doors and no longer flying.
 Subsequent to that we hear they only had a single leased aircraft.
 No wonder.
 Then sadly on top of that, mid July 2008, saw the long time and pretty much reliable carrier of 16 years, Vintage Props & Jets filling for bankruptcy.

-In 2011 United and Continental merged resulting in the problem ridden feeder of the latter, GULFSTREAM, to be replaced by Silver Air.
-For those interested in those early days of out island airlines, see SunshineSkies.net
+In 2011 United and Continental merged resulting in the problem ridden feeder of the latter, Gulfstream, to be replaced by Silver Air.
+2013 saw the merger of USAir and American with American Eagle continuing its service as usual.
+For those interested in those early days of out island airlines, see SunshineSkies.com

 Tales of Flight